Chief Executive Officer

 Deputy Director General

 Dr. Rob Beanlands is deputy director general at the University of Ottawa Heart Institute.
-He received his MD from the University of Ottawa in 1983 (gold medallist).
-He is a cardiologist and an international leader in cardiovascular nuclear imaging as well as the founding Director of the Heart Institute’s National Cardiac PET Centre, the only PET facility in Canada dedicated to cardiovascular disease.
+He graduated with a gold medal and received his MD degree (magna cum laude) from the University of Ottawa (uOttawa) in 1983.
+He is a cardiologist, clinician-scientist and an international leader in cardiovascular imaging, acknowledged as one of the top five cardiovascular imaging clinician-scientists in his field worldwide.
+He is the founding director of the Heart Institute’s National Cardiac PET Centre, the first positron emission tomography facility in Canada dedicated to cardiovascular disease.

 Dr David Birnie, BSc (Hons), MB ChB, MRCP(UK), MD